AsadNizami/Dataset-generator-for-LLM-finetuning/README.md

-# Dataset Generator for LLM Finetuning
+# Synthetic Dataset Generator for LLM Finetuning

-A web application that generates high-quality question-answer pairs from text documents for LLM finetuning.
-The application uses Ollama to interact with local LLM models and provides a user-friendly interface for dataset generation.
+This web application creates high-quality question-answer pairs from documents for fine-tuning large language models (LLMs).
+It utilizes Ollama to interact with local LLM models and offers a user-friendly interface for generating datasets.
+The application stores documents in a vector database (ChromaDB) and retrieves content based on the specified keywords.

 ## Features

-- Upload text files for processing
 - Generate Q&A pairs with customizable parameters
-- Real-time generation feedback
 - Interactive results display
 - Export datasets in JSON format
 - Customizable instruction prompts
 - Multiple model support through Ollama
-- Adjustable temperature settings
-- Error tracking and validation

-## Prerequisites

-- Node.js (v14 or higher)
-- Python (3.8 or higher)
-- Ollama installed and running locally
-- A compatible LLM model pulled in Ollama (e.g., llama3.2, mistral)

 ## Installation